S4ntila/WireTransfer/README.md

 ### Starting the Bot

-1. Search for your bot on Telegram
+1. Search for WireTransfer bot on Telegram
 2. Click "Start" or type `/start`
 3. You'll see the main menu with exchange options